 Right-of-Way Surveys in Tallahassee

 Professional right-of-way surveys for Tallahassee properties in Leon County.
-Serving 295,354 residents across 702 square miles with licensed Florida PSM surveyors.
+Serving neighborhoods including Midtown, Killearn Estates, Betton Hills with licensed Florida PSM surveyors.

 Local Expertise

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Leon County's 702 square miles, from Tallahassee to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Leon County's 668.4 square miles of land area, from Tallahassee to surrounding communities.
 We coordinate with the Building Inspection Services and local recording offices to ensure your survey meets all county requirements.

 Tallahassee Survey Challenges